-The charters of the Audit, Governance, and Management Organization and Compensation Committees, as well as our Company's Corporate Governance Guidelines and Conduct of Business Guidelines (code of ethics), are available on the Company's website at www.graco.com and may be found by selecting the "Investor Relations" tab and then clicking on "Corporate Governance".
+The charters of the Audit, Governance, and Management Organization and Compensation Committees, as well as our Company's Corporate Governance Guidelines and Code of Ethics and Business Conduct, are available on the Company's website at www.graco.com and may be found by selecting the "Investor Relations" tab and then clicking on "Corporate Governance".
 Any shareholder may obtain paper copies of these documents by submitting a written request to: Graco Inc., P.O.
 Box 1441, Minneapolis, Minnesota 55440-1441, Attention: Corporate Secretary, or by sending an email to boardofdirectors@graco.com.